marialma/covid-19-messaging/what_we_know_en.md

 However, it's not super clear to me what "mild cases" means.
 The [WHO mission report](https://www.who.int/docs/default-source/coronaviruse/who-china-joint-mission-on-covid-19-final-report.pdf) includes pneumonia cases where the patient was hospitalized but who did not need to be intubated in "mild to moderate", which most people would not think of as "mild to moderate".
 We will find out more from South Korea and Seattle.

+So, when people say "it's just a mild disease for most people", keep in mind that "mild" could still mean "spent days in the hospital".

 ## How bad is it if you have a worse than "mild to moderate" case?

 **20% have severe disease**, which means they were put on respiratory support machines & experienced pretty scary complications.
 [WHO Situation report](https://www.who.int/docs/default-source/coronaviruse/situation-reports/20200301-sitrep-41-covid-19.pdf?sfvrsn=6768306d_2)

 When people are sick, they seem to be sick for a long period of time (>20 days).
-This has worrying implications for the US hospital system.
+This has worrying implications for the US hospital system, which is not terribly well equipped to handle the sudden need to take care of a lot of patients at once.

 ## Who's going to get it?
 Who's gonna die?